The Cartels and Leniency Review: Belgium

-Immunity cannot be obtained by applicants who have taken steps to coerce another undertaking to participate in the cartel.
+Immunity cannot be obtained by applicants who have taken steps to coerce another undertaking to participate or to stay in the cartel.

 An undertaking may obtain a reduction of fines (Type 2) of between 30 and 50 per cent if it is the first to submit evidence with significant added value, between 20 and 40 per cent if it is the second to do so, and between 10 and 30 per cent if it is the third or subsequent undertaking to do so.
 Under the 2007 Notice on Leniency, there were only two categories: a reduction of fines of 30 to 50 per cent for the first applicant and of 10 to 30 per cent for subsequent applicants.
 The concept of 'significant added value' refers to the extent to which the evidence provided strengthens the BCA's ability to prove the cartel.

 - preceding the application, not to destroy, falsify or conceal any evidence in relation to the cartel, and to keep secret the intention to submit a leniency application and its content, except to other competition authorities;

 - to end its involvement in the cartel immediately following the application, unless the competition prosecutor finds its continued involvement to be reasonably necessary to preserve the integrity of its inspections; and

 - to cooperate fully, genuinely, promptly and continuously with the BCA.
 This means, for instance, that the BCA will have to be provided with all relevant information and evidence the applicant has access to, and that the applicant: